Parallel Complex Diffusion for Scalable Time Series Generation: Frequency Stochastic Differential Equation Framework

 \subsection{Marginal Score Approximation via Mean Field Theory}

 While the conditional score identity derived in Appendix~\ref{app:der_heter_score_noise_id} is exact for a fixed $\mcX_0$, the generative process requires the \textit{marginal score} $\nabla_{\bar{\mcX}} \log p_t(\mcX)$, which marginalizes over the unknown data distribution $p(\mcX_0)$.
-This section theoretically justifies the factorization assumption used in our parallel architecture.
+This section formalizes the mean-field approximation used by our parallel architecture.